telus/tds-core/guide/contributing/developer-guide.md

 Rollup to build all packages into their respective `dist` directories.
 Building is important in order for tests to pass, for example, `core-expand-collapse` has `core-text` as a dependency; `core-text` must be built locally in order for `core-expand-collapse` to consume it.

+It is normal to have multiple packages in tds-core reuse dependencies, such as `@tds/core-text` being a dependency of `@tds/core-expand-collapse` and `@tds/core-radio`.
+On publish, lerna assures all dependents of `@tds/core-text` are using its latest version since it is part of the same [monorepo](https://en.wikipedia.org/wiki/Monorepo).

 ### Helpful lerna commands

 #### Adding dependencies to component packages